Alexandru Piru

 Alexandru Piru (August 22, 1917 – November 6, 1993) was a Romanian literary critic and historian.

 Born in Mărgineni, Bacău County, his parents were Vasile, a notary, and his wife Elena (née Chelaru).
-In 1936, he graduated from Ferdinand I High School in Bacău, thereupon enrolling in the literature and philosophy faculty of Iași University.
+In 1936, he graduated from Ferdinand I High School in Bacău, thereupon enrolling in the literature and philosophy faculty of the University of Iași.
 He graduated in 1940, and completed the pedagogical academy in Bucharest the following year.
 From 1943 to 1944, he taught at the National College in Iași.
 Piru then settled for good in Bucharest.
-In early 1946, he became a teaching assistant in George Călinescu's department at Bucharest University.
+In early 1946, he became a teaching assistant in George Călinescu's department at the University of Bucharest.
 In mid-1947, he received a doctorate; the thesis dealt with the works of Garabet Ibrăileanu.
 In 1967, he was awarded a doctorate in philology.
-Excluded from teaching and from public life by the new communist regime in 1948 for political reasons, he worked as a surveyor, lathe operator and methane gas fitter until 1955.
+Excluded from teaching and from public life by the new communist regime in 1948 for political reasons, he worked as a surveyor, lathe operator, and methane gas fitter until 1955.
 He was allowed to return to higher education the following year.
 Piru eventually became a full professor and chairman of the Romanian literature department.
 He was a titular member of the academy of social and political sciences.
-Late in life, following the Romanian Revolution, he served as a Senator for the National Salvation Front.
+Late in life, following the Romanian Revolution of 1989, he served as a Senator for the National Salvation Front.

 Piru's first published work appeared in Jurnalul literar in 1939.
 He also contributed to Ramuri (where he was editor-in-chief from 1969 to 1974), Luceafărul and România Literară.
 His first book, the 1946 Viața lui G. Ibrăileanu, was immediately followed by Opera lui G. Ibrăileanu, published only in 1959.
 Barred from publishing during his years as a laborer, he collected his postwar criticism as Panorama deceniului literar românesc 1940-1950 (1968).
 The two-volume Poezia românească contemporană.
 1950-1975 (1975) also focused on contemporary literature, as did Debuturi (1981).
 Literatură română veche (1961) and Literatură română premodernă (1964), originally adapted from courses, were re-edited as Istoria literaturii române de la origini până în 1830 (1977).
 The same approach of synthesis, combined with a feeling for the ineffable rare among historians, is visible in his studies of a monographic nature: Liviu Rebreanu, 1965 (translated into French, English and German), C. Negruzzi, 1966; Poeții Văcărești, 1967; I. Eliade Rădulescu, 1971; Introducere în opera lui Vasile Alecsandri, 1978; and G. Călinescu.
 Some of these were collected as Permanențe românești (1978).